-Buying a gun comes with an added responsibility of keeping it safe, and nothing serves as a better option than a gun safe.
+Buying a gun comes with the added responsibility of keeping it secure, and nothing serves as a better option than a gun safe.
 As the name suggests, a gun safe keeps your weapon away from the reach of intruders.
-You can secure your weapon and keep it safe by knowing how to bolt down the safe to a wooden floor to further utilize it in the hours of need.
+You can secure your weapon and keep it safe by knowing how to bolt down the safe to a wooden floor in a couple of hours after reading this guide.

-When it comes to protecting your gun safe, you have an array of options at your disposal.
+When it comes to protecting your gun safe, you have multiple options available in the market.
 As gun safes are prone to theft in many circumstances, you cannot just keep them exposed or visible to others.
 Thus, an efficient way to keep both your weapon safe from the reach of strangers is to bolt them down to the floor.

 Reasons To Bolt Down A Safe To A Wooden Floor

-Choosing the option of bolting down your safe to the floor increases your device’s stability and security.
-There are many options for choosing the area of bolting the safe, and you must finalize the space after considering all the safety and security provisions in your home.
+Choosing the option of bolting down your safe to the floor increases your device’s security.
+There are many options available for bolting the safe.
+You must finalize the space after considering all the safety and security provisions in your home.

-Your weapon should never lay around anywhere in your living space.
-Merely keeping your gun safe in your cupboard is not an option to secure your weapon.
-You need to find a guarded space out of the reach of a third-person or even your children in your home.
+Your weapon should never lay around anywhere in your home or office.
+Keeping your gun safe in your closet or on the floor without bolting is not an option to secure your weapon.
+You need to find a hidden space where you can hide the gun safe from the third person or even your children in your home.

-- Bolting your safe to a wooden floor means increased security of your weapon against theft as no burglar would figure out the place where you have hidden the safe.
+- Bolting your safe to a wooden floor means increased security of your weapon against theft as no burglar would not be able to carry the unit with them.